 Chapter 1:

-Shiori's cheeks flushed and her brain threatened to shut down.
+Shiori's cheeks flushed.
+Her brain threatened to shut down.
 "I, uh, yes.
-I've looked everywhere."
-She didn't know what else to say.
+I've looked everywhere," she stammered, searching for the right words.
 She sounded boring.
 Shouldn't she say more?
 She was being awkward.
 Boring and awkward.

-She looked down at the small note, 'From Masahiro Motohara', he had tucked into the book next to a hard, black bookmark.
-He didn't look Japanese, despite the name.
+She looked down at the small note: 'From Masahiro Motohara.' he had tucked into the book next to a hard, black bookmark.

 He smiled.
-He listened to her ramble with a genuine smile.
-A warm breeze swept past them.
-It smelled of wisteria from a house nearby their school.
+He listened to her ramble.
+A warm breeze swept past them, carrying the sweet scent of wisteria from a house nearby their school.

 “How?”
-Her fingers traced the old hardcover.
+Her fingers traced the old leatherbound hardcover.
 It smelled like old book glue and maybe household incense.
-She ran a fingernail across the closed yellowed pages, itching to know the story’s ending.
+She ran a fingernail across the closed, yellowed pages, itching to uncover the story’s ending.

 “I may have asked around,” he said with a tilt of his head and a shrug.